Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 Planning ahead will let you maximize the space you’ve got and improve the workflow.
 This, in turn, will make your job easier and your work environment more friendly.

-I hope you enjoyed this article and I could help answer some of the questions you had about setting a woodworking shop.
+I hope you enjoyed this article and I could help answer some of the questions you had about setting up a woodworking shop.
 If, however, there is something I’ve missed, let me know, and I’ll be happy to help.